AppkubeCloud/appkube-usecases-doc/Reporting/Use cases/Cloud Central/Top Accounts with More Products (1).md

 **About the top used Services widget:**

-![A screenshot of a computer

-Description automatically generated](Aspose.Words.284fd2e9-6278-4edc-bf0e-d38831bdafed.042.jpeg)

-![A screenshot of a computer

-Description automatically generated]

-![A screenshot of a computer

-Description automatically generated]

-![A screen shot of a graph

-Description automatically generated]

-![A screenshot of a graph

-Description automatically generated]

-![A screenshot of a graph

-Description automatically generated]

-**Normal flow:**

 1. If user clicks on the View details( CTA ) on the top used services.
 1. User is redirected to the Overall services page where all the services are shown in count.